mic-web/calm-focus/README.md

 # Notes

+- Remembers passed time in browser so that you don't loose progress on accidental refresh or close of browser tab.
 - Notifications have to be allowed
 - Installation is only possible when PWAs are supported - so mostly on Android devices